jamezburritos/jamezburritos/README.md

 - I've been programming for 5+ years
 - I'm can use Java, Python, C, and JS effectively.
-- I'm currently working on a CNN in C.
+- I'm currently learning OpenGL in C

 ## About Me